mlflow/mlflow/docs/source/pipelines.rst

 -----
 Development environments
 ~~~~~~~~~~~~~~~~~~~~~~~~
-We recommend to develop models with MLflow Pipelines with one of the following environment settings:
+We recommend using one of the following environment configurations to develop models with MLflow Pipelines:

 [**Databricks**]
   - Edit YAML config and Python files in Databricks Repos.
 Open separate browser tabs for each
-    file module that you wish to modify.
+    file that you wish to modify.
   - Use ``notebooks/databricks.py`` as the driver to run pipeline steps and inspect its output.
   - Pin the workspace browser for easy file navigation.